 In a small number of cases, laparoscopic technique may not be an option and a traditional open surgery will need to be performed.
 This is typically due to medical history or other conditions that make open surgery a safer choice.

 Gallbladder removal surgery is a very common and safe surgery that can usually be performed as an outpatient procedure.
 After surgery, the patient will be prescribed pain medication and will be given post-operative instructions.
 Most patients can resume regular activities in one week.
 As with any surgery, there are risks and considerations.
-The surgeons are Texas Laparoscopic Consultants, a partner of Nobilis Health, are highly skilled and have performed thousands of laparoscopic procedures.
+The surgeons at Texas Laparoscopic Consultants, a partner of Nobilis Health, are highly skilled and have performed thousands of laparoscopic procedures.
 Please contact us for more information about laparoscopic gallbladder removal.